 Sort of… In most cases, it’s neither easy to do or very affordable.
 So we’d recommend just buying a digital copy of the book if you can.

 Otherwise, the only other option is to scan each page manually, run it through a program that converts the images or PDFs into text, and then paste that into a document and save it.
 You can then convert this file using the Calibre software listed above.

 But before you try to manually scan a physical book to create an e-book, consider that it could take 4 to 8 hours of solid scanning, converting, proofing, and pasting.

 Even then, there’s a good chance there will be errors in the process of converting images or PDFs to text.

 The effort, time, and cost involved is probably not worth it for the average person.

 3. Can I read library books on my Kindle?

-If you have a Kindle Fire tablet, you can skip those options and install the Overdrive App right on you tablet.
-Then you can enter in your library information, and download books, magazines, and audiobooks straight to your tablet from within the app.
-No need for syncing up files or finding a USB cable.
+However, if you have a Kindle Fire tablet, you can get around these issues by installing the Overdrive App right on you tablet.
+Then you can enter in your library information, and download books, magazines, and audiobooks straight to your tablet.

 4. Can I use these methods to share e-books with my friends?